-itative response models (See Dong and Lewbel (2011) for a survey of special regressor estimators).
+Our use of excluded regressors is related to the use of "special regressors" in single-agent, qualitative response models (See Dong and Lewbel (2011) and Lewbel (2012) for surveys of special regressor estimators).
 Lewbel (1998, 2000) studies nonparametric identification and estimation of transformation, binary, ordered, and multinomial choice models using a special regressor that is additively separable from other components in decision-makers' payoffs, is independent from unobserved heterogeneity conditional on other covariates, and has a large support.
 Magnac and Maurin (2008) study partial identification of the model when the special regressor is discrete or measured within intervals.
 Magnac and Maurin (2007) remove the large support requirement on the special regressor in such a model, and replace it with an alternative symmetry restriction on the distribution of the latent utility.
-Lewbel, Linton, and McFadden (2011) estimate features of willingness-to-pay models with a special regressor chosen by experimental design.
-Berry and Haile (2009, 2010) extend the use of special regressors to nonparametrically identify the market demand for differentiated goods.
+Lewbel, Linton, and McFadden (2011) estimate features of willingness-to-pay models with a special regressor to nonparametrically identify the market demand for differentiated goods.

 Special regressors and exclusion restrictions have also been used for estimating a wider class of models including social interaction models and games with complete information.
 Brock and Durlauf (2007) and Blume, Brock, Durlauf and Ioannides (2010) use exclusion restrictions of instruments to identify a linear model of social interactions.
 Bajari, Hong and Ryan (2010) use exclusion restrictions and identification at infinity, while Tamer (2003) and Ciliberto and Tamer (2009) use some special regressors to identify games with complete information.
-Our identification qualitatively from that of complete information games because with incomplete information, each player-specific excluded regressor can affect the strategies of all other players' through its impact on the equilibrium choice probabilities.
+Our identification differs qualitatively from that of complete information games because with incomplete information, each player-specific excluded regressor can affect the strategies of all other players' through its impact on the equilibrium choice probabilities.